Choosing the Right ERP System for Your Mid-Market Company: Horizontal vs. Vertical

 - Roger Pujol, CPIM, CSCP

-- 2 min read
+- 3 min read

-What Is a Tier Two ERP Software?
+Understanding Tier Two ERP Software

-Tier Two ERP systems are designed for mid-sized businesses, typically with revenues between $1M and $250 M. These systems balance enterprise-grade capabilities with the flexibility and cost-effectiveness smaller organizations need.
-However, not all Tier Two ERPs are created equal.
+Tier Two ERP systems are tailored for mid-sized businesses, typically with revenues between $1 million and $250 million.
+They combine enterprise-grade capabilities with the flexibility and cost-effectiveness required by smaller organizations.
+However, it’s important to recognize that not all Tier Two ERPs are the same.
+They generally fall into two categories:

 Horizontal Tier Two ERP Systems